 When I first started my sales career, the biggest lesson I learned (the hard way) was the truth of the statement “time kills deals.”
 Prospects connect with you because there is a need for your product or service — and how quickly you can demonstrate how your product addresses that need is what makes or breaks closing the deal.

 When prospecting, finding time to align with executives is a time-consuming part of the sales cycle.
 The role an executive plays in the buying journey is not dissimilar to the role parents play in getting a new toy (in my case, pitching my parents for a new bike).
 My parents (the executive persona in this scenario) evaluated the purchase of new products and made a decision based on the following criteria:

-Video communication helps remove bottlenecks in the evaluation and purchasing process by shortening, personalizing, and making the sales process easier for sales organizations.
+Video selling software helps remove bottlenecks in the evaluation and purchasing process by shortening, personalizing, and making the sales process easier for sales organizations.

 As the buyer journey for software purchases grows increasingly more complex, sales teams need to cultivate a personalized approach that prioritizes effective communication to drive prospects through the sales funnel and get executive buy-in.
 As a sales rep, here are three ways I use Loom video messaging in my sales prospecting workflow to cut through the noise, ensure outreach resonates with executives, and mitigate executive bottlenecks.

 One of the biggest roadblocks for any deal is the speed and effectiveness of getting that first connection with executive decision makers.
 Even when the interest is there, scheduling a face-to-face call with an executive at any organization can take multiple outreach efforts — adding days or weeks of lag time.

 Further reading: Notes from a Founder’s Playbook: Why I Send Loom Video Messages to Welcome New Users — The Loom Blog